 Review applications and conduct background checks

-Even if you’re in a hurry to your property rented, take the time to review the applications and do background checks.
+Even if you’re in a hurry to get your property rented, take the time to review the applications and do background checks.
 Any time spent now will save you time and money in the long run.

 Your rental application should include a release allowing you to obtain information from employers, previous landlords, and credit bureaus.
 Once you obtain the signed application and release, don’t just accept the information provided.
 Contact previous employers and landlords.